f3lixioz/Weather_Grabber/README.md

 # Weather Grabber

 #### The Weather Grabber is a simple web-application that takes user input and provides a daily weather forcast to the user.
 This application sends data through a location and weather API, and then formats the data into a daily weather report in .ics format.
-This application then creates a ready-to-send email with the daily weather summary.
+This application then creates a ready-to-send event with the daily weather summary.

 ## Instructions